sree286/LearnGit/README.md

 # LearnGit
-Created a repository as part of learning process through google course
+Created a repository as part of a google course on git & github